BentoMake/BentoBot/README.md

 # BentoBot
 Whitelistbot for FiveM.
 Contact @Elias#4318 for help

+This bot will will allow admins on a discord channel to react with ✅ on a HEXID to whitelist them.
+There is also a dedicated chat for manual commands which will allow you to whitelist or remove a whitelist.

 KEEP IN MIND!
 This is made with the expectations that you have a user_whitelist table with the column identifier and whitelisted where the data type fo identifier is a VARCHAR and whitelisted is an INT.
 If you want to change this you will have to find the entries to the SQL in the code and change it.
 Might publish a walkthrough on it.
 You will also need to host the bot yourself!